cmbartschat/itch/README.md

 ## Synchronizing with a remote

-If your repository has a remote, itch will use it.
+- `itch connect <url>` - connect a repo to a remote git service
+- `itch disconnect` - disconnect from the current remote

+If you have remote, it will be used by itch to backup pending changes, and synchronize shared changes.
 Any time you save, the branch will be saved to the remote as `<username>-<branchname>`.
 Use the `ITCH_REMOTE_PREFIX` if you want a different prefix before the branch name.

 itch will also push and pull changes from the remote main branch, allowing you to collaborate with others in the repository.

 ## Recovering from bad states

 Itch is made to reduce the chances of mistakes during normal operation.
-If something does happen, it might be time to drop down into git. git has powerful tools for manipulating state and using the reflog to recover
-"lost" work is usually possible.
+If something does happen, it might be time to drop down into git. git has powerful tools for manipulating state and using the reflog to recover "lost" work is usually possible.